 Overview of ASP.NET Core Security

 ASP.NET Core enables developers to easily configure and manage security for their apps.
-ASP.NET Core contains features for managing authentication, authorization, data protection, SSL enforcement, app secrets, anti-request forgery protection, and CORS management.
+ASP.NET Core contains features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, anti-request forgery protection, and CORS management.
 These security features allow you to build robust yet secure ASP.NET Core apps.

 ASP.NET Core security features